-Khan Academy practice does not provide explicit CLEP exam study guides or practices, but has several free tutorials for a variety of subjects.
-I recommend looking at a list of topics on the exam and then checking Khan Academy to see if there are any tutorials available.
-I talk more about Khan Academy in my post on math resources here.
+Khan Academy practice does not provide explicit CLEP exam study guides or practices.
+However, it has several free tutorials for a variety of subjects.
+I recommend looking at a list of topics on the exam and then checking Khan Academy for tutorials.

 CLEP Official Study Guide

-The CLEP Official Study Guide is an official book published by the College Board that provides study guides for all of the exams offered.
-There are also study guides available for individual exams, but many people take more than one exam, so the full study guide can be helpful.
-Physical and digital copies are available for purchase when registering for the exam, or buy a physical copy on Amazon here.
+The CLEP Official Study Guide is an official book published by the College Board.
+It provides study guides for all of the exams offered.
+There are also study guides available for individual exams, but I recommend buying the book if you want to take multiple exams.
+Physical and digital copies are available for purchase when registering for the exam.

 CLEP resources on Bookshare

 People with vision impairments or other print disabilities may benefit from CLEP exam resources on Bookshare, which provides accessible books free of charge.
-I can’t recommend any specific book, however there are tons available for all of the different exams, and the Official Study Guide is available as well.
-Read more about Bookshare here.
+I can’t recommend any specific book because there are so many resources available, including the Official Study Guide.

 CLEP exams are a great way to get ahead in college, save money, and give you the ability to use your time for other things.
 I wish you the best of luck with your CLEP exam!